 The gender ratio among those applying for higher education has been more or less the same for a long time: 60 per cent women and 40 per cent men.
-In the autumn of 2015 women accounted for 62 per cent of the total number of applicants and men accounted for 38 per cent.

 More women than men begin studies in higher education

-In 2014 14.6 per cent of 19-year-olds (born in 1995) and 43.7 per cent of 24-year-olds (born in 1990) had begun to study in courses and programmes in higher education.
+In 2016, 13 per cent of 19-year-olds (born in 1997) and 44 per cent of 24-year-olds (born in 1992) had begun to study in courses and programmes in higher education.

 Interest in programmes differs between men and women

-A total of 67,900 students graduated from first and second-cycle programmes in the academic year of 2014/15, of whom 43,000 were women and 24,900 men.
+The number of graduates decreased in the 2016/17 academic year compared with the previous academic year.
+A total of 63,400 students graduated from first and second-cycle programmes in the academic year of 2016/17, of whom 40,700 were women and 22,700 men.